adamscott/godot-website/collections/_priorities/android-01-add-support-for-external-textures-for-ar-core.md

   planning: "2024-09-31"
   ongoing: "2024-09-31"
   done: ""
-anchor: "support-for-external-textures-for-ar-core"
+anchor: "add-support-for-external-textures-for-ar-core"
-title: "Support for external textures for AR Core"
+title: "Add support for external textures for AR Core"
 description: |
-  It's for displaying anything that can be rendered on the Android side over in Godot.
+  External textures are textures where their data comes from an external source.
+For AR, it means getting the camera feed (or anything that can be rendered) from the host operating system and displaying it over in Godot.
 details:
   - type: note
     content: |